colour.models.logarithmic_function_quasilog#

 • style (Literal['linToLog', 'logToLin'] | str) –

-• linToLog: Applies a logarithm to convert linear data to logarithmic data.
+• linToLog: Apply a logarithm to convert linear data to logarithmic data.

-• logToLin: Applies an anti-logarithm to convert logarithmic data to linear data.
+• logToLin: Apply an anti-logarithm to convert logarithmic data to linear data.

 • base (int) – Logarithmic base used for the conversion.